paralot/inbox-haraka/README.md

 git checkout main
 git rebase haraka-upstream

-# Use `i` as a tag name convention to prevent release conflicts
+# Use bump.sh to bump and push a new release
-git tag i?.?.?
+chmod +x bump.sh
+./bump.sh
 ```

 ### Installing